Agnetha - The Facts

 Agnetha & Björn 1975

-New solo songs
+New solo recordings

 Agnetha's solo album "Elva kvinnor i ett hus" (Eleven women in a house) was released in Sweden on December 1st, 1975.
 The album featured 10 new songs written by Agnetha and Bosse Carlgren and one song written by Benny, Björn and Stikkan (SOS) which appeared here in the Swedish language version.
 Agnetha did not have the same commercial success with her solo album as Frida who released her "Ensam" at about the same time.
 "Elva kvinnor i ett hus" was though a wonderful album with Agnetha at her best both as composer and singer.
 The album contained even the Swedish version of ABBA's "Disillusion" released originally in 1973 on the album "Ring Ring" - the Swedish title of the song was "Mina ögon" (My eyes).
 The photo of the house on the back cover of the album was taken in Stockholm - see ABBA related places.

-The Elva kvinnor - photo session
+The Elva kvinnor photo session

 Agnetha was talking about working with ABBA: "We have democracy at work.
 We discuss everything: stage outfits, the music, which songs we want to have on the album and in which order and so on.
 Even my hair is being discussed.
 I wanted to cut my hair short but after we have talked together about it I decided to have long hair because it suits me best.